CaterpillarStudyGroup/ImportantArticles/src/ScalarVelocity.md

 ![](./assets/8-1.png)

-The reason this doesn't really work is because, scales, just like rotations, naturally compose using multiplication, rather than addition.
+The reason this doesn't really work is because, scales, just like rotations, **naturally compose using multiplication**, rather than addition.

 In fact we can see this, if we instead *multiply* the scale by some fixed rate each frame.